creative-card/krakend-oauth2-googlecloud/README.md

-# KrakenD oauth2 client credentials
+# KrakenD oauth2 Google credentials

 A http client for the [KrakenD](https://github.com/devopsfaith/krakend) framework supporting the oauth2 client credentials workflow.

 ## How to use it?

-This package exposes single factory capable to create a instances of the `proxy.HTTPClientFactory` interface embedding a http client supporting the oauth2 client credentials workflow
+This package exposes single factory capable to create a instances of the `proxy.HTTPClientFactory` interface embedding a http client supporting the oauth2 Google credentials workflow

 	import 	(
 		"context"